geoffreygarrett/notes.geoffreygarrett.com/content/notes/threejs-basics.md

 `three.js` is a cross-browser Javascript API which allows for the creation and display of
 3D computer graphics in a web browser using
-WebGL - a lower level Javascript API allowing for GPU-accelerated physics, image processing snd effects locally, as part of the web page canvas.
+WebGL (a lower level Javascript API allowing for GPU-accelerated physics and image processing locally, as part of the web page canvas).
 There exists a
 [plethora of examples](https://threejs.org/)
 which can be used as starting points in your projects, one of which I often come